mauro10051/MaGo-AgoraAI/README.md

-# 🧠 MaGo AgoraAI
+🧠 MaGo AgoraAI

-AgoraAI is a system designed to generate **concept maps**, **simulated interviews**, **interdisciplinary dialogues**, and **academic theses** starting from a simple initial question.
+From a single question, generate concept maps, simulated interviews, interdisciplinary dialogues, and academic theses.
+🎯 The first AI-powered engine for interdisciplinary academic debates.

+Imagine asking, “What is time?” and receiving in just 40 minutes:

+    📚 Two master-level papers (e.g., relativistic physics vs. philosophy of time), complete with bibliography.

+    🗺️ Concept maps bridging both disciplines.

+    ⚡ A structured debate where AI agents embody opposing perspectives with academic-level arguments.

+Why is it innovative?

+    🔥 No other tool combines multidisciplinary research, academic synthesis, and automated dialectics.

+    🚀 From question to complex academic paper in under an hour – ready for human review.

-## 🚀 Key Features
+🚀 Core Features

-- Guided project creation with definition of the initial question and expertise of the agents.
+    Guided project creation with definition of the initial question and agent expertise.

-- Automatic generation of concept maps (Max and Samanta).
+    Automatic generation of concept maps (by Max and Samanta).

-- Evaluation of contributions by a moderator (Pol).
+    Evaluation of contributions via a moderator (Pol).

-- Production of simulated interviews and dialogues between agents with different perspectives.
+    Simulated interviews and dialogues between agents with different viewpoints.

-- Generation of academic-level texts (theses, lectures, interdisciplinary insights).
+    Generation of academic-level texts (essays, course materials, interdisciplinary analyses).

-> ⚙️ **Technologies**: Python + [Ollama](https://ollama.com/) + Gemma 3 model (12B).
+    ⚙️ Technologies: Python + Ollama + Gemma 3 (12B) model.
-> Compatible with other medium-sized open-source LLM models.
+    Compatible with other medium-sized open-source LLMs.

 ---